TheCandidStartup/TheCandidStartup.github.io/_drafts/react-spreadsheet-column-name.md

 [Last time]({% link _posts/2024-09-09-react-spreadsheet.md %}), I ported some spreadsheet-ish sample code into my new stub `react-spreadsheet` package, and called it a spreadsheet.
 Unsurprisingly, it's not very good.
 Time to start iterating.

-I have to start somewhere, and what says spreadsheet more than columns named "A", "B", "C" rather than "0", "1", "2"?
+I have to start somewhere, and what says spreadsheet more than columns named A, B, C rather than 0, 1, 2?

 # Column Naming

 This should be easy.
-I just need to format the column index in base-26 using characters A-Z rather than in base-10 using characters 0-9.
+I just need to format the column index in base-26 using characters A-Z, rather than in base-10 using characters 0-9.
 Except, if that was the case, the next column after Z would be BA not AA.

 {% include candid-image.html src="/assets/images/react-spreadsheet/spreadsheet-column-names.png" alt="Spreadsheet Column Names" %}